 The Bradecote and Catchpoll series, by Sarah Hawkswood, is published by Allison & Busby.
 They have a chronological order but also work as stand alone stories.
-The third in the series, Marked to Die, will be out in hardback in Autumn 2017.
+The third in the series, Marked to Die, will be out in hardback on 24 August 2017.

 Read the synopses and titles of future investigations in the Novels section.
 You can read an extract from Servant of Death here, and the first chapter of Ordeal by Fire here.
 An extract from the audiobook of Ordeal by Fire is here.